waveform-computing/compoundfiles/docs/quickstart.rst

 exceptions.

-You can list the contents of the compound file via the :attr:`~compound_files.CompoundFileReader.root` attribute which can be treated like a dictionary::
+You can list the contents of the compound file via the :attr:`~compoundfiles.CompoundFileReader.root` attribute which can be treated like a dictionary::

     >>> doc.root